Sam-Dragon/java-7/src/InheritanceNotes.md

 -  It is mainly used in case of inheritance to access members and chain constructors
 -  It must be first line of the constructor but it can be anywhere in members
 -  It can only fail incase the classes are under inheritance but parent constructor is **private**

+## Protected
+- It can be used to access the members of class within the package which acts like its own members
+- It can be used to access the members of class outside the package which acts like its private members